Semen Analysis Testing

 The standard recommendation is a single semen analysis is adequate if all of the parameters are in the normal range.
 However, a normal semen analysis does not mean that a man is not sub-fertile, so there a few caveats to consider:

-#1) Semen analysis testing only gives us a rough indication of a man's true fertility capabilities, and may miss other otherwise hidden biochemical and/or genetic abnormalities that can negatively impact a man's fertility potential.
+#1) Semen analysis testing only gives us a rough indication of a man's true fertility capabilities and may miss other otherwise hidden biochemical and/or genetic abnormalities that can negatively impact a man's fertility potential.
 Therefore, even if a man has normal semen analysis testing, he may benefit from some basic lifestyle-related interventions that can increase his chances of successfully establishing a healthy pregnancy.
 These interventions are reviewed in the "Sperm Boot Camp" section of this website.

 Abnormal Semen Parameters

-Why a Ten-Week Interval Between Semen Analyses?
+Why a 8-10 Week Interval Between Semen Analyses?

 Ten weeks is the length of a spermatogenic cycle, which is the time that it takes for a spermatic precursor cell to become a fully mature sperm.
 Any activities that can have a negative impact on sperm quality (such as sitting in a hot tub, smoking, etc.) can damage all of the sperm in the body at that point in time.
 It takes approximately ten weeks to get the damaged batch of sperm completely out of the body and replace it with a new, healthier set of sperm.
 Therefore, to get a more accurate picture of a man’s fertility potential, it is best to sample semen parameters from two separate batches of sperm if abnormalities are found on the initial testing.
-Also, any interventions that are performed to improve semen parameters generally take at least 10 weeks to be fully reflected in subsequent semen analysis testing.
+Also, any interventions that are performed to improve semen parameters generally take at least 8-10 weeks to be fully reflected in subsequent semen analysis testing.

 Where to Get Semen Testing